kennethchoe/sql-crawler/README.md

 SQL queries may be inside subfolders in the git repository.
 Then the path of query file becomes the `scope` of the query.

 Server List may have optional column `Scope`.
+ServerId must be still unique across entire list.

 When you run query, it runs against servers with matching scope or below.

 For more details, check out the [demo site](https://agilesalt.net/sql-crawler).

+ServerId must be still unique across different scopes.
+Same rule is applied to sql query file name, so if you have the same file name in different paths, sql-crawler will raise an error.

 ## Commands